Electrolux: Sales company to major manufacturer

 In 1919, a Svenska Elektron AB acquisition, Elektromekaniska AB, became Elektrolux (the spelling was changed to Electrolux in 1957).
 It initially sold Lux branded vacuum cleaners in several European countries.

 In 1923, the company acquired AB Arctic and subsequently added absorption refrigerators to its product line.
 Other appliances soon followed, including washing machines in 1951, dishwashers in 1959, and food service equipment in 1962.

 Mergers and acquisitions

 The company has often and regularly expanded through mergers and acquisitions.

 While Electrolux had bought several companies before the 1960s, that decade saw the beginnings of a new wave of M&A activity.
 The company bought ElektroHelios, Norwegian Elektra, Danish Atlas, Finnish Slev, and Flymo, et al., in the nine years from 1960 to 1969.
-It sold its American subsidiary to Consolidated Foods in 1968, exiting the American market until 1974, when Electrolux acquired Eureka-Williams from National Union, one of the oldest names in the vacuum cleaner industry.
+It sold its American subsidiary to Consolidated Foods and exited the American market in 1968, only returning in 1974 when Electrolux acquired Eureka-Williams from National Union, one of the oldest names in the vacuum cleaner industry.
 Electrolux sold its vacuum cleaners using the Eureka brand name in North America until 2004.

 This style of growth continued through the 1990s, seeing Electrolux purchase scores of companies including, for a time, Husqvarna.